robertorcosta/azure-docs.pt-br/articles/automation/troubleshoot/hybrid-runbook-worker.md

 ## <a name="general"></a>Geral

 O operador de Runbook híbrido depende de um agente para se comunicar com sua conta de automação para registrar o trabalho, recebe trabalhos de runbook e status de relatórios.
-Para o Windows, esse agente é o Microsoft Monitoring Agent.
-Para Linux, é o Agente do OMS para Linux.
+For Windows, this agent is the Log Analytics agent for Windows (also referred to as the Microsoft Monitoring Agent (MMA)).
+For Linux, it's the Log Analytics agent for Linux.

-### <a name="runbook-execution-fails"></a>Cenário: Falha na execução de Runbook
+### <a name="runbook-execution-fails"></a>Cenário: a execução do Runbook falha

 #### <a name="issue"></a>Problema